 - the land is available for residential development; and

-- residential development of the land is achievable within 15 years.
+- residential development of the land is achievable.

 Part 2 of a register is optional and allows the Council to select sites from Part One and grant Permission in Principle (PiP) for housing led development.
 PiP will set out the principles of development in terms of the use, location and amount of development.
 However planning permission is not granted until Technical Details Consent is applied for and approved by the Local Planning Authority.
 The Council does not anticipate any sites in Part Two at this stage.

-Detailed guidance on brownfield land registers was published on 28 July 2017 through National Planning Practice Guidance (NPPG).
-The format of the brownfield land register is set out in the Brownfield Land Registers Data Standard published by the Department for Communities and Local Government (DCLG) and this requires that the register is provided in a spreadsheet style and published in a standard data format.
+An updated format (October 2019) of the brownfield land register is set out in the Brownfield Land Registers Data Standard published by the Department for Communities and Local Government (DCLG).
+This requires the register to be presented in a spreadsheet style and published in a standard data format.

 Part 1 of the Register includes all sites which meet the relevant criteria regardless of their planning status.
 It also includes sites with extant full planning permission or outline planning permission, as well as sites without planning permission.